Face shields, eye goggles advised to prevent COVID-19 spread

 Once in the conjunctiva and tear film, COVID-19 can be spread to others by rubbing your eyes and transferring the virus to other objects or directly to people with your fingers.

-Also, coronavirus in the eye may spread from your eyes to your nose, throat and lungs.
+Also, it may be possible for coronavirus in the eye to spread from your eyes to your nose, throat and lungs.
 This is because our tears drain from the surface of our eyes into our nose and throat through a small drainage channel called the nasolacrimal duct.
 (If you pull down your lower eyelid, you can see the small opening of this duct on the eyelid margin near your nose.)

 SEE RELATED: Coronavirus transmission through the eyes

 Keep your face shield clean and safe

 If you wear goggles or an eye or face shield, keep in mind that you will likely be touching it frequently during the day to adjust it or put it on and take it off.
 So be sure to clean the device often and thoroughly with streak-free cleaner or water.

 If you use a disinfecting cleaner or alcohol, test the effect on a corner of the shield first to make sure it doesn’t damage the surface.

 Also, avoid rubbing a dry face shield with a dry cloth or anything abrasive.
 Face shields tend to be made of materials that become scratched more easily than eyeglass lenses.

 Finally, store your eye and face shield in a clean, safe place where it doesn’t rub against other objects that might scratch or contaminate it.

 Like masks, availability of eye and face shields may be limited during the coronavirus pandemic.
 Try an online search for “face shields near me.”
 Some websites offer instructions for making your own face shield out of a sheet of clear acetate and other materials.